cysouw/graphicalgrammar/text/german.md

 *Grundplan* of the German sentence according to Drach [-@drach1937: 18].
 Although Drach is often mentioned as the founder of the German *Felderanalyse*, his templatic structure was much simpler as the contemporary analysis.
 Specifically, Drach does not specify a *rechte Satzklammer* and his term *Nachfeld* corresponds roughly to what today would be called *Mittelfeld* combined with the *rechte Satzklammer*.
 :::

 Not widely discussed, but much more interesting, is Drach's discussion of *Umklammerung* 'bracketing'.
 He argues that one of the major challanges for stilistically well-build sentences in German is the syntactic tendency to insert constituents inside other constituents (rephrasing Drach's approach in contemporary terminology here).
 This leads to bracketing because related parts of the utterance are separated by internal subordination.
 Such internal subordination is used very frequently in German and can lead to *unmögliches Deutsch* 'impossible German' [@drach1937: 46].
-With this slightly ironic formulation Drach does not argue that the resulting structures are syntactically ill-formed, but that it is stylistically problematic.
+With this slightly ironic formulation Drach does not argue that the resulting structures are syntactically ill-formed, but that they are stylistically problematic.

 Drach uses different kinds of brackets to depict the levels of subordination, as illustrated in [@next] reproduced from Drach [-@drach1937: 46, similar examples on page 39 and 49].
 The brackets clearly enclose parts that today would be called a constituent.
 The only difference to a modern constituency analysis is that Drach does not label these constituents.
 Other than that, Drach's *Umklammerung* is completely analogous to a constituent tree, as shown in [@fig:drach1937_46tree].
+It remains unclear what inspiration drew Drach to use hierachically ordered brackets.
+It does not seem to occur in any of his other writings

 ::: ex
 Er { ging, [ ohne ( auf die < sich bei ihr wiederholenden > Klagen ) einzugehen ] aus dem Zimmer }.